holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/00_machine_learning_techniques/lesson_plan.md

 #### Day 1

-- Going to enter brief section on "Philosophy of Learning"
+- Going to enter section on "Philosophy of Learning"
 - Learning unit will be two parts:
     - Given a specific type of problem, how do we best teach machines?
     - Given a specific type of problem, how do we best teach humans?